2023 Okta For Good Impact Report

 Turning commitment into action

-The Okta for Good Fund, a donor-advised fund through the Tides Foundation, was established to enable strategic grantmaking via Okta’s pre-IPO equity commitment.
-Informed by close partnerships with nonprofit and community leaders, Okta’s co-founders and Vice President of Social Impact and Sustainability oversee the fund’s vision, strategy, and grant recommendations.
+We established the Okta for Good Fund, a donor-advised fund through the Tides Foundation, to enable strategic grantmaking via Okta’s pre-IPO equity commitment.
+Okta’s CEO and Vice President of Social Impact and Sustainability oversee the fund’s vision, strategy, and grant recommendations, with input from an advisory board of nonprofit and business leaders.

 Our work: Tech for Good

-Recognizing the power of identity technology, we design programs and solutions that leverage Okta’s technology, expertise, and philanthropy to help meet society’s most critical challenges.
-This year, we donated over $5M in products and services to Okta’s nonprofit customers, doubled down on digital protection efforts for nonprofits, empowered the next generation of Tech for Good leaders, and continued to explore innovative uses of identity technology for protecting the most vulnerable.
+We recognize the power of identity technology, and strive to design programs and solutions that leverage Okta’s technology, expertise, and philanthropy to help meet society’s most critical challenges.
+By donating products and services to nonprofits, and furthering our efforts to bolster the security of our nonprofit customers, we continue to explore innovative uses of identity technology for advancing social impact.

 • Nonprofit Cybersecurity Portfolio